ysoh286/honours-project-2017/detailed-notes.md

   - hovers
   - input: sliders, select, checkboxes..e.t.c
 - It appears you could prevent redrawing of the plot if you just use ggvis alone.
 But that probably needs to be justified by understanding how the Vega library works when it updates things...
+- Difference between ':=' notation and '=' notation:
+   - := is used if you wish to make points of a fixed color and size (on an unscaled value - e.g. pixel co-ordinate system)
+   - = is used for mapping (where if you want to map data to co-ordinates rather than have just pixels - ideally use for when passing variables to get correct scaling on the plot)

 - For a linked brushing example and other bits and bobs with ggvis, refer to Week 3,'ggvis-shiny.R' in the code folder, or the original [demos](https://github.com/rstudio/ggvis/tree/master/demo) given by RStudio in the ggvis repository.